weaveworks/weave-gitops-enterprise/docs/architecture/README.md

    or  [watch this](https://www.youtube.com/watch?v=x2-rSnhpw0g).
 2. They are using concepts from Domain Driven Design.
 If it gets difficult to read, please have a look to the following [article](https://medium.com/@ruxijitianu/summary-of-the-domain-driven-design-concepts-9dd1a6f90091).
-3. We are using [mermaid](https://mermaid-js.github.io/mermaid/#/) for diagraming.
+3. We are using [mermaid](https://mermaid-js.github.io/mermaid/#/) for diagramming.
 It currently has an early support for [C4](https://mermaid-js.github.io/mermaid/#/c4c) with known limitations like markdown rendering via github.
-   To overtake this limitation you will see both the image (in svg) and the source code as `mermaid-source` code-block.

 ## Glossary